RobinKwong/robinkwong.github.io/_posts/2017-10-22-epic-day-one.md

 Dawn: Work practices.
 One area I do have some hope is, having some data in hand that we can all look at could help.
 Won't shake strong ideology but could be a better approach.

 Melissa: What does it mean to do more ethnographic type of work when it's so foundational - 8 years lead time between research and product on the road.

+Autonomous systems are essentially relational systems.
+We need to be involved in the shifting of relationships

 newer/newish useful work - Can we put in place measurement and evaluations systems that can play a role in affecting the output.